OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-qTest.md

 </p>

-* For Tricentis qTest as the target system, the Submitter field will not be updated for the Defect entity by OpsHub Integration Manager.
+* For Tricentis qTest as the target system, the Submitter field will not be updated for the Defect entity by <code class="expression">space.vars.SITENAME</code>.
   **Reason:** Tricentis qTest API does not allow to update the Submitter field.
 * Entities like Builds, Release, Requirement, Module, Test Case, Test Suite, Test Cycle, and Test Run support the Soft Delete operation in Tricentis qTest.
 For other entities, Logical Delete will be performed.